paritytech/parity-bridges-common/deployments/README.md

 Following accounts are used when `rialto-millau` bridge is running:

-- Millau's `Charlie` signs complex headers+messages relay transactions on Millau chain;
+- Millau's `Rialto.HeadersAndMessagesRelay` signs complex headers+messages relay transactions on Millau chain;
-- Rialto's `Charlie` signs complex headers+messages relay transactions on Rialto chain;
+- Rialto's `Millau.HeadersAndMessagesRelay` signs complex headers+messages relay transactions on Rialto chain;
-- Millau's `Dave` signs Millau transactions which contain messages for Rialto;
+- Millau's `Rialto.MessagesSender` signs Millau transactions which contain messages for Rialto;
-- Rialto's `Dave` signs Rialto transactions which contain messages for Millau;
+- Rialto's `Millau.MessagesSender` signs Rialto transactions which contain messages for Millau;
-- Millau's `Eve` signs relay transactions with message delivery confirmations (lane 00000001) from Rialto to Millau;
+- Millau's `Rialto.OutboundMessagesRelay.Lane00000001` signs relay transactions with message delivery confirmations (lane 00000001) from Rialto to Millau;
-- Rialto's `Eve` signs relay transactions with messages (lane 00000001) from Millau to Rialto;
+- Rialto's `Millau.InboundMessagesRelay.Lane00000001` signs relay transactions with messages (lane 00000001) from Millau to Rialto;
-- Millau's `Ferdie` signs relay transactions with messages (lane 00000001) from Rialto to Millau;
+- Millau's `Millau.OutboundMessagesRelay.Lane00000001` signs relay transactions with messages (lane 00000001) from Rialto to Millau;
-- Rialto's `Ferdie` signs relay transactions with message delivery confirmations (lane 00000001) from Millau to Rialto;
+- Rialto's `Rialto.InboundMessagesRelay.Lane00000001` signs relay transactions with message delivery confirmations (lane 00000001) from Millau to Rialto;
-- Millau's `RialtoMessagesOwner` signs relay transactions with updated Rialto -> Millau conversion rate;
+- Millau's `Rialto.MessagesOwner` signs relay transactions with updated Rialto -> Millau conversion rate;
-- Rialto's `MillauMessagesOwner` signs relay transactions with updated Millau -> Rialto conversion rate.
+- Rialto's `Millau.MessagesOwner` signs relay transactions with updated Millau -> Rialto conversion rate.

 Following accounts are used when `westend-millau` bridge is running:

+- Millau's `Westend.GrandpaOwner` is signing with-Westend GRANDPA pallet initialization transaction.
-- Millau's `George` and `Harry` are signing relay transactions with new Westend headers.
+- Millau's `Westend.HeadersRelay1` and `Westend.HeadersRelay2` are signing transactions with new Westend headers.
+- Millau's `Westend.WestmintHeaders1` and `Westend.WestmintHeaders2` is signing transactions with new Westming headers.

 Following accounts are used when `rialto-parachain-millau` bridge is running:

-- RialtoParachain's `Bob` signs RialtoParachain transactions which contain messages for Millau;
+- RialtoParachain's `Millau.MessagesSender` signs RialtoParachain transactions which contain messages for Millau;
-- Millau's `Bob` signs Millau transactions which contain messages for RialtoParachain;
+- Millau's `RialtoParachain.MessagesSender` signs Millau transactions which contain messages for RialtoParachain;
-- Millau's `Iden` signs complex headers+parachains+messages relay transactions on Millau chain;
+- Millau's `RialtoParachain.HeadersAndMessagesRelay` signs complex headers+parachains+messages relay transactions on Millau chain;
-- RialtoParachain's `George` signs complex headers+messages relay transactions on RialtoParachain chain.
+- RialtoParachain's `Millau.HeadersAndMessagesRelay` signs complex headers+messages relay transactions on RialtoParachain chain.

 ### Docker Usage
 When the network is running you can query logs from individual nodes using: